matheo1218/utviklingReactDocs/README.md

 ```
 This is a Tesla Model X
-The car was relesed in 2001
+The car was released in 2001
 This car is not bought second hand

 This is a Car
-The car was relesed in 2024
+The car was released in 2024
 The car is Car
 This car is bought second hand
 ```